 Grains higher and livestock mixed

-CHICAGO (AP) — Grain futures were higher Monday in early trading on the Chicago Board of Trade.
+CHICAGO (AP) — Grain futures were mixed Monday in early trading on the Chicago Board of Trade.

 View Comments